samplchallenges/SAMPL8/README.md

 The GDCC challenge focuses on binding of two Gibb Deep Cavity Cavitand (GDCC) hosts (related to the familiar OctaAcid) to five guests.
 Binding has been experimentally characterized and these compounds form the basis of this challenge, as detailed [in this repository](host_guest/GDCC/README.md).

 **Deadline**: The deadline for GDCC submissions was Feb.
 4, 2021.
-The submission format will be provided at a later date, but will largely match that for SAMPL7 and for CB8 submissions.
+[The submission format is available](https://github.com/samplchallenges/SAMPL8/blob/master/host_guest/GDCC/GDCC_submissions.txt)

 ## MANIFEST
 - `host_guest`: Details on host-guest challenges.